-This is an easy-than-you-think craft to make if you are a serious crafter like me, the materials needed to make this foil relief project can be found in your craft room, otherwise, they are easily obtained from your nearest craft shop and kitchen department.
+This is an easy-than-you-think DIY craft to make if you are a serious crafter, the materials needed to make this foil relief art can be found in your craft room, otherwise, they are easily obtained from your nearest craft shop and kitchen department.

 This burlap Christmas tree is the relief artwork before attaching the aluminum foil.
 It gives a rustic look of the Christmas tree if you like it this way you may stop at this step and eliminate the aluminum foil part.

-The creativity is endless with this foil relief method, simply adapt the method to do other design.
-Get the detailed step by step instructions and pictures on how to make foil relief Christmas tree below.
+The creativity is endless with this foil relief art, simply adapt the method to do other designs.
+Get the detailed step-by-step instructions and pictures on how to make a foil relief Christmas tree below.

 You may adapt this method to make other foil relief projects with other designs.

-This is an easy-than-you-think craft to make.
-If you are a serious crafter like me, the materials needed to make this foil relief project can be found in your craft room.
+This is an easy-than-you-think Christmas craft to make.
+If you are a serious crafter, the materials needed to make this foil relief art project can be found in your craft room.
 Otherwise, they are easily obtained from your nearest craft shop and kitchen department.

 Enjoy making them!